neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartIII/Security.rst

 Using the authentication controller
 -----------------------------------

-First, let's see how you can use FLOW3's authentication features.
+First, let's see how you can use TYPO3 Flow's authentication features.
 There is a special controller in the security package: the ``AuthenticationController``.
 This controller has two actions, namely ``authenticateAction()`` and ``logoutAction()``, an appropriate route is configured.
-If you call ``http://localhost/flow3/authenticate`` in your Browser, the default authentication mechanism will be triggered.
+If you call ``http://localhost/flow/authenticate`` in your Browser, the default authentication mechanism will be triggered.
 This mechanism, implemented in a so called authentication provider, authenticates a user account by checking a username and password against accounts stored in the content repository. [#]_

-The configuration for this default provider, which is shipped with FLOW3's default configuration looks like this:
+The configuration for this default provider, which is shipped with TYPO3 Flow's default configuration looks like this:

 *Example: Configuration of the default username/password authentication mechanism in Settings.yaml*

 .. code-block:: yaml

-	FLOW3:
+	Flow:
 	  security:
 	    authentication:
 	      providers: